Datasance/docs.datasance.com/ioFog_3.0/agent-management/edge-resources.md

 ## How does it work?

 An Edge resource is meant to be a Digital Twin of a piece of hardware (or software) that is available to your Microservices running on your ioFog Agents.
-Using `iofogctl` (or the Controller REST API directly), you can define `Edge Resources` and `attach` those resources to 1..N ioFog Agents.
+Using `potctl` (or the Controller REST API directly), you can define `Edge Resources` and `attach` those resources to 1..N ioFog Agents.